 The clear indicators of that fact are the substantial market caps the projects have (over $1.4B for KSM and over $12B for DOT) and the market’s excitement surrounding parachain slots auction.

 - The internet evolved over the second half of the 20th century.

 - In 1993 the internet made up 1% of the global communication landscape.
 By 2000 it went up to 51%, and more than 97% of the telecommunicated information by 2007.

-- The apparition of Facebook in 2004 is the milestone where the transition between web 1.0 to web 2.0 is quite clear.
-In the ‘read-write web’, users are able to write content on a website, not only read it.
+- The apparition of Facebook in 2004 is the milestone where the transition from web 1.0 to web 2.0 is quite clear.
+In the ‘read-write web,’ users are able to write content on a website, not only read it.

 - Web 3.0 is the next step in the evolution of the internet and is thought to come soon.
 Its core characteristics are Semantic Web, Artificial Intelligence, 3D Graphics, Connectivity, and Ubiquity.

-- The blockchain community is envisioning a web 3.0 which has the 5 characteristics mentioned above, but more importantly, is a peer-to-peer decentralized network.
-The ‘decentralized web’ employs the power of the blockchain technology to dissolve the need of centralized operators, working only with immutable encrypted data.
+- The blockchain community is envisioning a web 3.0 which has the 5 characteristics mentioned above, but more importantly, is a decentralized peer-to-peer network.
+The ‘decentralized web’ employs the power of blockchain technology to dissolve the need for centralized operators, working only with immutable encrypted data.